-Common: Redness, swelling, brusing, tenderness or itching sensation in the treated area.
+Common: Redness, swelling, bruising, tenderness or itching sensation in the treated area.

 Occasional: Bumps and pimples, temporary and generally disappear spontaneously in a few days, but contact us if they appear.

-If you experience any inflammatory or other reactions that last more than 48 hours, you should notify us or your Doctor immediately.
+If you experience any inflammatory or other reactions that last more than 48 hours, please notify us immediately.
 If necessary, appropriate treatment may be prescribed.